Padma Fitness & Yoga

 Picture

-Examples: squat, shoulder press, bent-over row, bench press, bicep curl, tricep extension
+Examples: squat, deadlift, shoulder press, row, bench press, bicep curl, tricep extension

 Muscular Endurance